ggranum/twisted-kindling/README.md

 * the configuration is found at `test/karma.conf.js`
 * the unit tests are found beside the components that they test, such as `components/account/account.spec.js`

-The easiest way to run unit tests is to enter live development mode with grunt, which will run Karma tests when source or test javascript files are modified.
+The easiest way to run unit tests is to enter live development mode with gulp, which will run Karma tests when source or test javascript files are modified.
 Live development mode also runs jshint and refreshes your browser on changes to monitored source files.

 ```
-grunt liveDevMode
+gulp sync
 ```

-This Grunt task will start the Karma test runner to execute the unit tests.
-Moreover, Karma (via Grunt Watch) will sit and watch the source and test files for changes and then re-run the tests whenever any of them change.
+This Gulp task will start the Karma test runner to execute the unit tests.
+Moreover, Karma (via Gulp Watch) will sit and watch the source and test files for changes and then re-run the tests whenever any of them change.
 This is the recommended strategy; if your unit tests are being run every time you save a file then you receive instant feedback on any changes that break the expected code functionality.

 You can also ask Karma to do a single run of the tests and then exit.
 This is useful if you want to check that a particular version of the code is operating as expected.
-The Grunt build contains a predefined task to do this:
+The Gulp build contains a predefined task to do this:

 ```
-grunt karma:continuous
+gulp karma.continuous
 ```

 As you can probably guess from the name, this is a task target that can also used to run our continuous